Pip Adam: Works

 Adam has been published in a number of literary journals including Overland (2015), takahē (2014), Fire Dials (2014), Sport (2008–2014), Landfall (2009, 2010), and Hue & Cry (2007–2013).

 Adam is a book reviewer on Jesse Mulligan's show broadcast on Radio New Zealand.
 She also hosts the Better off Read podcast.

 The photographer Ann Shelton used writing by Adam in her 2015 installation House Work: a project about a house.

 Adam has taught creative writing at Victoria University of Wellington, Massey University and at Whitirea New Zealand.
 With the Write Where You Are collective, she has taught writing at the Arohata Women's Prison.

 She was appointed Creative New Zealand Writer in Residence for 2021 at Te Herenga Waka - Victoria University of Wellington’s International Institute of Modern Letters.
 In February 2023 it was reported that The New Animals would be published in the USA.

 Awards

 Everything We Hoped For won the NZSA Hubert Church Best First Book Award for Fiction at the 2011 New Zealand Post Book Awards.

 Adam also received the New Generation Award in the 2012 Macquarie Private Wealth New Zealand Arts Awards from the Arts Foundation of New Zealand and was a runner up in the 2007 Sunday Star Times Short Story Competition.

 The New Animals won New Zealand's top fiction prize, the Acorn Foundation Fiction Prize for 2018 and Nothing to See was shortlisted for the same award in 2021.

+Audition was shortlisted for the Jann Medlicott Acorn Prize for Fiction at the 2024 Ockham New Zealand Book Awards.

+Audition made longlist for the 2025 International Dublin Literary Award.